Key takeaways

 When the burden of proof shifts

-Normally, the person claiming duress (the victim) must prove it.
-However, in some situations, the court may shift the burden to the other party, especially if:
+Normally, the person claiming duress must prove it.
+However, courts may shift the burden to the other party if:

 - You had mental health issues or cognitive impairment